-Kelly's background is in Early Childhood Education and is pursuing Infant/Toddler training at Seton Montessori Institute, a Directress preparation institute that has graduated thousands of qualified educators for 40 years.
+Kelly's background is in Early Childhood Education and she is completing Infant/Toddler training at Seton Montessori Institute, a Directress preparation institute that has graduated thousands of qualified educators for over 40 years.

 Line time is a very special time in Kelly's classroom.
 During this time, each child is welcomed to the class and they participate in singing songs they love, dancing, and playing musical instruments.
 The children look forward to it every day.

 Born in Highland Park and raised in Round Lake Beach, Kelly currently lives in Lake Villa.

 Vaishali Patel & Jocelyn Jaime

 A Grayslake native and experienced educator, Fran has been working in Montessori schools for 25 years: two years as an assistant and 23 years as a directress.
 In 1994, she received her Montessori Primary Certification from MECA-Seton.
 Fran previously worked at Montessori schools in Libertyville and Gurnee before joining Old School Montessori in 2012.

 She is the mother of two grown daughters who are married.
 Her eldest is an associate editor at the University of Illinois at Chicago.
 Her youngest is a special education teacher at BJ Hooper Elementary in Lake Villa.
 She is also the proud grandmother of four.
 In her free time, she loves to read, shop, and spend time with her grandchildren.

 Fran loves being a Montessori Directress because every day in her classroom is different.
 She finds it fulfilling to see the growth in each and every child during the three-year Montessori cycle.

 With the Montessori theory of following the child in mind, Sofia decided to follow her heart into teaching.
 She was born in Skokie, Illinois, but moved to Greece when she was six years old.
 She enjoyed her time in Greece with her family and at the age of eleven she moved back to the United States.